BoneHub/BoneHub-Datasets/README.md

 # 🦴 3D Bone and Medical Imaging Datasets

-This repository is a curated collection of publicly available datasets that include **3D bone models** or **3D medical imaging data** (such as CT and MRI scans) from which 3D anatomical models can be extracted.
+This repository is a curated collection of publicly available datasets that include **3D bone models** or **3D medical imaging data** (such as CT and MRI scans) from which **3D bone models can be extracted**.
 It is designed as a centralized resource for researchers, engineers, and developers working in:

 - Biomedical engineering
 - Medical image analysis